kdaily/aws-cli/proposals/pr-contrib-guide.md

 upvotes (55 👍🏻 reactions) since being opened in March 2018.
 It was proposed as an [issue](https://github.com/aws/aws-cli/issues/3172), and no comments from AWS have been made since then.
 It is still getting comments noting the need as of April 2021.
-It currently would need rebasing due to conflicts.
-It would also need cross-SDK review since it involves credential behavior.
-This issue demonstrates the lack of response to high user request issues that impact cross-SDK features and a lack of process to make changes.

-We need to triage and review community contributions in a timely manner.
-The steps that community members should use to make their contribution should be communicated clearly.
+This demonstrates the lack of response to and resolution of a popular issue.
+We need to triage, respond to, and review community contributions in a timely manner.

 #### Unprioritized contributions